Debyvypth1862/SQL-Real-Projects/BusinessPerformance.md

 ### **Data Source**

-We are assuming the data is stored in the following tables:
+I are assuming the data is stored in the following tables:
 - **sales_data**: This table contains transaction data.
 - **customer_data**: This table contains customer demographic data.
 - **product_data**: This table contains product details.